Venue & Building Safety Regulations

 Packaging and other flammable materials may not be stored in the exhibition halls during the event.

-Space Only stands must order their own through the official cleaning contractor Contact.
+Space Only and shell scheme stands must order cleaning through the official cleaning contractor Contact.
 CLICK HERE to order.

 A final cleaning of the exhibition area aisles and shell scheme stands will take place prior to opening.
-The aisles must be cleared by 1400hrs, stand construction can commence up until 2000hrs on the 6th December but only within your allocated stand area.
+The aisles must be cleared by 1400hrs, stand construction can remain up until 2000hrs on the 12th September but only within your allocated stand area.